chromaui/learnstorybook.com/content/intro-to-storybook/vue/en/deploy.md

 ## Continuous deployment with Chromatic

-Now that our project is hosted in a GitHub repository, we can use a continuous integration(CI) service to deploy our Storybook automatically.
+Now that we've hosted our project in a GitHub repository, we can use a continuous integration (CI) service to deploy our Storybook automatically.
 [GitHub Actions](https://github.com/features/actions) is a free CI service that's built into GitHub that makes automatic publishing easy.

 ### Add a GitHub Action to deploy Storybook

-In the root folder of our project, create a new directory called `.github` then create another `workflows` directory inside of it.
+In the root folder of our project, create a new directory called `.github`, then create another `workflows` directory inside of it.

 Create a new file called `chromatic.yml` like the one below.
 Make sure to replace `CHROMATIC_PROJECT_TOKEN` with your project token.